-Babcock says Leafs have to get better in home opener
+Mike Babcock says Maple Leafs have to get better in home opener

 The Maple Leafs coach reeled off Toronto's eight penalties Wednesday night against the Jets, a docket that ranged from too many men on the ice and an equipment violation (Leo Komarov's askew visor) to four high-sticking calls.

-"Stay out of the box, that will really help us with goals-against and then just (a) commitment to doing things right," Babcock's wish list read after practice Friday.
+"Stay out of the box, that will really help us with goals-against and then just [a] commitment to doing things right," Babcock's wish list read after practice Friday.
 "As a group, we have been through enough.
 We know how to do it right, we've just got to do it right."

 Goaltender Frederik Andersen helped Toronto survive a rocky opening that saw three straight Leaf penalties.
 Then Toronto's high-octane offence kicked into gear.